PauliCZ44/Blog-app-fullstack/README.md

 * Users can like blogs

 ### Other informations
-- Testing:
 - Backend testing with Jest
 - Frontend testing with Jest and react-testing-library
 - E2E test with Cypress
 - Fontend made with React (v.
 17.0.1)
 - Server side made with Express (node.js framework)
 - ESlint linter